cusbg/MolArt/docs/README.md

 and `https://www.ebi.ac.uk/pdbe/api/pdb/entry/polymer_coverage/` PDBe REST API endpoints.
 Also the format is somewhat similar to what these endpoints provide.

+The format also allows to define custom source of data which can be either a valid URI (`structure.uri`) or simply a string with the structure data (`structure.data`).
+In any case, the user needs to pass in information about the format of the data (`structure.format`) which can be either `mmCIF` or `PDB`.

 ```javascript

 const MolArt = require('MolArt');